eyad6789/MMM-FaceRecognition/README.md

 🚀 How It Works
 The Python backend continuously processes webcam frames to detect and recognize faces.
 When a known face is detected:

-A greeting message is generated using ChatGPT.
+- A greeting message is generated using ChatGPT.

-An ID card in PDF format is generated automatically.
+- An ID card in PDF format is generated automatically.

-(Optional) Amazon Polly speaks the greeting aloud.
+- (Optional) Amazon Polly speaks the greeting aloud.

-The MagicMirror module displays the recognition message and shows alerts.
+- The MagicMirror module displays the recognition message and shows alerts.

-🌐 Language Support
+## 🌐 Language Support
-✅ Arabic
+- ✅ Arabic

-✅ English
+- ✅ English

-🔑 API Integration
+## 🔑 API Integration
-ChatGPT: Requires an OpenAI API key for generating dynamic greeting messages.
+- ChatGPT: Requires an OpenAI API key for generating dynamic greeting messages.

-Amazon Polly (Optional): For speech output; AWS credentials required.
+-Amazon Polly (Optional): For speech output; AWS credentials required.

-🗃️ Database
+## 🗃️ Database
 Face data is managed using an SQLite database (faces_optimized.db).
 You can store images and names which the system uses for recognition.

-🧪 Tested Devices
+## 🧪 Tested Devices
-Standard USB webcams

-Raspberry Pi Camera (with legacy mode enabled)
+Standard USB webcams Raspberry Pi Camera (with legacy mode enabled)

-📢 Notifications Sent
+## 📢 Notifications Sent
 Notification	Payload	Description
 FACE_RECOGNIZED	{ name }	Sent when a known face is recognized

-🗒️ Changelog
+## 🗒️ Changelog
 [1.0.0] - 2025-07-01

-Initial release with:
+### Initial release with:

-Face recognition using Python and face_recognition
+- Face recognition using Python and face_recognition

-MagicMirror integration
+- MagicMirror integration

-ChatGPT greetings
+- ChatGPT greetings

-ID card PDF generation
+- ID card PDF generation

-Optional voice support via Amazon Polly
+- Optional voice support via Amazon Polly

-🙏 Acknowledgements
-Special thanks to:

-OpenAI for ChatGPT API

-Amazon for Polly TTS

-The MagicMirror² community for the awesome platform